rubymonsters/dahlem/get_to_know_the_tools.md

     planets[0]

 You should know that an array starts counting with 0.
-So the last one would be
+So not existing is this one

     planets[3]